uchicago-cs/cmsc22000/website/project/presentation.rst

 Along those lines, you should not need to include any code in this section of the report, although it can be appropriate to show very short examples (3-4 lines) of how your code might be called from other components.
+It is also appropriate to link to specific parts of the chiventure code (e.g., following the ``foo_t`` example above, you may want to specify the exact file where the struct is defined, ideally with a link to the file on GitHub).

 There is no specific length requirement for this section, but we expect any sufficiently-detailed section to be around 800-1200 words long.